MicrosoftDocs/EMDocs/EMDocs/Solutions/ata-attack-simulation-playbook.md

 ![Net group 2](./media/ata-attack-simulation-playbook/ata-attack-simulation-playbook-fig12.png)

 The attacker now has all the users and groups, and knows which users belong to the highly privileged *Domain Admins* group.
-In a real world scenario, the likelihood that the attack will continue to escalate and try to obtain Enterprise Admins is very high, since there is no security boundary between Enterprise Admins and Domain admins.
+In a real world scenario, the likelihood that the attack will continue to escalate and try to obtain Enterprise Admins is very high, since there is no security boundary between *Enterprise Admins* and *Domain Admins*.

 > [!IMPORTANT]
 > For more information on security boundaries between Forests and Domains, Enterprise Admins and Domain Admins, and other “Tier-0”-level privileges, please refer to [Securing Privileged Access Reference Material](http://www.aka.ms/tier0).